 For example, according to APRA, 20–29 year olds with health insurance only got, on average, about $185 health insurance benefit for hospital stays per year, compared to over $1470 on average for 80–89 year olds (12 months to December 2021).

 An extras policy can help with dental costs, but it won't cover 100% of the bill.

 Extras policies cover you for health care that you receive outside a hospital, and which Medicare does not cover, like dental care, glasses and clinical treatments like physiotherapy.
 Exactly which services are covered and how much money you get back for them will vary according to your policy.

-Unlike hospital cover, extras insurance has no bearing on the Medicare Levy Surcharge or the Lifetime Health Cover loading, so you should only take it out if you think you will receive more in benefits than you will pay in premiums.
+Unlike hospital cover, extras insurance has no bearing on the Medicare Levy Surcharge or the Lifetime Health Cover loading, so you should only take it out if you think you'll receive more in benefits than you'll pay in premiums.

-Uta recommends adding up how much money you would spend on "extra" health services per year and comparing that with the premium you would pay to see which option is cheaper.
+Uta recommends adding up how much money you'd spend on 'extra' health services per year and comparing that with the premium you'd pay to see which option is cheaper.
 (But keep in mind that extras policies don't cover 100% of the cost.)

 If you've been chatting to friends or family about health insurance, they may have mentioned that getting insurance when you're still young could save you money on your policy when you're older.

 What they're referring to is something called the Lifetime Health Cover loading, a government initiative which means that if you take out hospital cover for the first time after you turn 31, you'll pay an extra 2% on your premiums for every year you waited.
 Depending on your situation, our experts have crunched the numbers and learnt how you can pay the Lifetime Health Cover loading and save money.

 Of course, if you're under 31, this loading doesn't apply to you and there will be no effect on your future premiums if you don't take out cover now.
 It also won't affect you if you never take out health insurance.